KineticLensman/KineticLensman.github.io/meta.md

 ## I built this site to give myself a simple creative workflow

 This site is currently hosted on [GitHub Pages](https://pages.github.com/), a free-to-use and ad-free hosting service for static websites.
-I write the pages using the [Atom](https://atom.io/) text editor, inserting simple [Markdown](https://daringfireball.net/projects/markdown/) formatting instructions to get headings, bullet lists, etc. My raw text is converted into the web-pages you see by [Jekyll](https://jekyllrb.com/), which is completely integrated with GitHub Pages.
-So, updating the content is as simple as editing my text files and uploading them to my GitHub repository, where Jekyll processes them automatically.
+I write the pages using the [Atom](https://atom.io/) text editor, inserting simple [Markdown](https://daringfireball.net/projects/markdown/) formatting instructions to get headings, bullet lists, etc. I then upload the files to my GitHub repository, where they are automatically converted into web pages by [Jekyll](https://jekyllrb.com/).

-There are some [really great tutorials](http://jmcglone.com/guides/github-pages/) that explain the process I followed to set things up.
 Now that I have the site up and running, the tools aren't getting in my way (unlike some - I'm looking at you, [Blender](https://www.blender.org/)) and I can completely focus on the creative process.

+If you want to try this yourself, there are some [really great tutorials](http://jmcglone.com/guides/github-pages/) that explain the process I followed to set things up.

 ## I'm using open source tools to maintain this site's independence